 Do you not know that your bodies are temples of the Holy Spirit, who is in you, whom you have received from God?
 You are not your own; (1 Corinthians 6:19)

 The Ten Commandments are among the initial religious values taught to children.
 The Roman Catholic Church teaches only nine of these commandments.
 The second commandment forbids idolatry.
 Catholic teaching conceals this command to conceal the idolatry that permeates...

 The Catholic Church asserts that Peter was the rock on which God built the worldwide Church.
 Their belief is that the following scripture established Peter as the first Pope.
 And I tell you that you are Peter, and on this rock I will build my church, and the gates of...

 The word “saints” is synonymous with “believers.”
 Paul’s letters were addressed to the saints of various churches.

 Catholic rules prevent priests and nuns from marrying, while forbidding specific food, such as meat on Fridays during Lent.
-Paul foretold these two requirements nearly 2,000 years ago, calling them "things taught by demons" and commends those who "point these things...
+Paul foretold these two requirements two thousand years ago, calling them things taught by demons.
+“The Spirit clearly says that in later...

 The Lord confides in those who fear him, he makes his covenant known to them.
 (Psalm 25:14)Salvation is only through a personal, covenant relationship with God.
 This is the covenant I will establish with the people of Israel after that time, declares the Lord.I...